Real Estate Deal-Makers Conference: VIP Leadership Series

 She is also a former member of the IDBNY Bank Board of Directors.
 Ms Gol is a member of WX, an invitation only women in real estate executive group, and she serves on the Board of American Friends of Sheba and Shalva.
 Ms. Gol is a graduate of Cornell University.

 Jason Betesh joined Palatine in February 2010.
-He is responsible for sourcing, evaluating, and executing investments in Palatine’s parking and special situations strategies.
+He is responsible for sourcing, evaluating, and executing investments in Palatine’s parking, senior housing and special situations strategies.
 Mr. Betesh is also involved in all portfolio management and finance functions.
 Prior to joining Palatine, Mr. Betesh focused on acquisitions and investment management at Vantage Properties, a vertically-integrated New York-based real estate investment and management company.
 During his time at Vantage, he was directly involved in investments with an aggregate value of $700 million.
 Previously, Mr. Betesh was an analyst in the Real Estate Investment Banking Group at Banc of America Securities.
 Mr. Betesh graduated from the Goizueta School of Business at Emory University with a B.B.A. in Finance and Real Estate in 2005.

 Jeff Mooallem serves as the President and Chief Executive Officer of Gazit Horizons, Inc., a wholly owned subsidiary and the United States investment division of Gazit Globe, Ltd. (NYSE; TSX; TASE: GZT).
 A 20 year veteran of the real estate industry, Mr. Mooallem most recently held executive positions at Federal Realty Investment Trust (NYSE: FRT), Equity One, Inc., and privately held Turnberry Associates in Miami, FL.
 Gazit Horizons was formed in May 2017 to acquire commercial and mixed-use assets in major metro markets throughout the United States.
 The company has offices in Miami and New York and has acquired $130 million worth of properties since its inception.